deeprajsingh003/openstreetmap-geodata-india/README.md

 The original starter code was provided as part of the course.

-I independently executed, customized, and extended the project to strengthen my hands-on understanding.
+I independently executed, customized, & extended the project to strengthen my hands-on understanding.

 ## 🔧 What I Modified
 - Replaced default sample locations with **India Bengaluru landmarks and public places**